Frequently asked questions

 I have an expensive woollen cardigan and a few other delicate items - how can I label them?

 For delicate garments we suggest short bursts of heat, repeated several times eg iron on top of your label, press then lift your iron.
-A good tip is to use a piece of BAKING PAPER to cover your label and delicate fabric.
+A good tip is to use a piece of BAKING PAPER to cover your label and any delicate fabric.
 Press hard for a second, then lift your iron.
 Depending on the fabric and the heat of your iron, you may have to repeat that several times.
 If your label is not sticking, then increase the heat, and hold the iron down, on top of the baking paper, for a longer period of time.

 Do your labels work on slippers?